Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Distinguish affiliate links from citations and editorial references

-A user should know whether a link is an informational reference or a monetized referral.
+A reader should never have to guess whether a link is informational or monetized.

 Label: Sponsored content